mortezapouramini/Task-cli/README.md

 # 2. How to use

-open terminal and write following commands:
+open terminal and write following commands for:
     add task  => task-cli add 'task name' update task  => task-cli update 'task id' 'new value' delete task  => task-cli delete 'task id'